TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 # Default Theme and CSS

-The component comes with a default theme and corresponding `VirtualSpreadsheet.css` file.
+I include a default theme and corresponding `VirtualSpreadsheet.css` file.
+No obligation to use either.
+Consumers can use their own CSS and theme.

 ```ts
 export const VirtualSpreadsheetDefaultTheme: VirtualSpreadsheetTheme = {